ChristianSi/lytspel/README.md

   * The vowel combination /i:@/ or /I@/ is written «ia», e.g.
     «mis'teeriass, ma'teerial, meediam, obviass, vairiabl, airia,
     i'meediat» ‹mysterious, material, medium, obvious, variable, area, immediate›.
-In the rare cases where unstressed /a/ occurs after /i:/ or /I/, a hyphen is inserted for disambiguation, e.g. «am'neesi-ac, zoadi-ac» ‹amnesiac, zodiac›.
+In a few words, «ia» instead represents /i:a/, e.g.
+    «en'thuesiasm, zoadiac» ‹enthusiasm, zodiac› (this distinction is not represented in writing).
   * The R-colored vowel combination /i:@`/ is written «ier», e.g. «thieri» ‹theory›.
   * The vowel combination /oU@/ is written «oe», e.g. «boe, coe'lition, ys'socroess» ‹boa, coalition, isochroous›.
+In a few words, «oe» instead represents /oUE/, e.g. «floem» ‹phloem› (this distinction is not represented in writing).
   * The vowel combination /u:@/ is written «ua», e.g. «acchual, indi'vijual, influanss, soo'purfluass, crual» ‹actual, individual, influence, superfluous, cruel›.
-In the very rare cases where unstressed /a/ occurs after /u:/, a hyphen is inserted for disambiguation, e.g. «bivu-ak» ‹bivouac›.
+In a few words, «ua» instead represents /u:a/, e.g. «bivuac» ‹bivouac› (this distinction is not represented in writing).
   * The consonant combination /kw/ is written «qu», e.g. «quit, ri'quest» ‹...request›; the letter «q» only occurs in this combination.
   * The sound combination /ks/ is written «x», e.g. «mix, next, ex'plicit,